 There are many benefits of running for health.
-Regular exercise improves overall fitness and helps with basic health problems such as high blood pressure, insomnia, and diabetes.
+Regular exercise improves overall fitness and helps with health problems such as high blood pressure, insomnia, and diabetes.
 It also forces the cardiovascular system to adapt to the stress it experiences, which lowers blood pressure.
 However, running does have some risks.
-There are risks associated with overeating and stomach discomfort.
-In order to minimize the risk, it is best to start out slowly.
+For example, there are risks associated with overeating and stomach discomfort.
+To minimize the risk, it is best to start slowly.
 Aim to run for at least 50 minutes a week.

 Running is a great way to increase cardiovascular fitness.
-By keeping your heart rate elevated for a prolonged period of time, your muscles get more oxygen.
-The American Heart Association lists a few of the benefits of increased cardiovascular fitness, including reduced body weight, cholesterol levels, and insulin sensitivity.
+By keeping your heart rate elevated for a prolonged period, your muscles get more oxygen.
+The American Heart Association lists some benefits of improved cardiovascular fitness, including reduced body weight, cholesterol levels, and insulin sensitivity.
 It’s important to note that long-term running can damage the heart and circulatory system, so the benefits should be evaluated carefully.
-It’s important to keep in mind that there are many benefits to running for health.
+It’s essential to keep in mind that there are many benefits to running for health.

 Studies have shown that regular runners reduce the risk of developing breast cancer by 20%.
 In addition, regular runners reduce their risk by 40%.
-Regular exercise increases lung capacity and strengthens the muscles that lie between the ribs and the diaphragm.
+Regular exercise increases lung capacity and strengthens the muscles between the ribs and the diaphragm.
 This can prevent the occurrence of breast cancer.
-In addition, running for health is beneficial for people suffering from insomnia, obesity, and depression.
-There are a number of other health benefits associated with running, including better mood, better energy levels, and fewer heart attacks.
+In addition, to running for health benefits, people suffer from insomnia, obesity, and depression.
+Several other health benefits are associated with running, including better mood, better energy levels, and fewer heart attacks.

 In addition to the physical benefits of running, the positive effects of running also extend to your mental well-being.
-The release of chemicals during and after exercise can help you sleep deeply and easily.
+The release of chemicals during and after exercise can help you sleep deeply and quickly.
 Even more, running for health has other benefits.
-In fact, it can even prevent overuse injuries.
-Overuse injuries occur when your muscles and joints are subjected to repetitive mechanical stress without a sufficient period of recovery.
+It can even prevent overuse injuries.
+Overuse injuries occur when your muscles and joints are subjected to repetitive mechanical stress without sufficient recovery.
 These risks increase with age and a history of injury.
-Proper footwear can reduce the risk of overuse injuries and can even lead to a sudden death.
+Proper footwear can reduce the risk of overuse injuries and can even lead to sudden death.

 Running for health also provides a boost to your overall health.
-It improves your cardiovascular fitness because it keeps your heart rate elevated for long periods of time, which increases the oxygen supply to your muscles.
-In addition, it lowers blood pressure, cholesterol, and body weight, which is important for a healthy lifestyle.
+It improves cardiovascular fitness by keeping your heart rate elevated for long periods, increasing the oxygen supply to your muscles.
+In addition, it lowers blood pressure, cholesterol, and body weight, which is essential for a healthy lifestyle.
 But too much of a good thing can be harmful.
-In the long run, excessive exercise can cause cardiovascular damage, so be sure to do it safely and regularly.
+Excessive exercise can cause cardiovascular damage in the long run, so do it safely and regularly.

-In addition to improving your heart and lung health, running for health has many other benefits as well.
-It reduces your risk of breast cancer by 20% and recurrence by 40 percent.
-It increases your lung capacity, which is important for your breathing.
-It also boosts your mental health, and is an excellent way to stay fit.
-When you run for more than 50 minutes a week, it can even reduce the risk of developing some cancers.
+In addition to improving your heart and lung health, running for health has many other benefits.
+It reduces your risk of breast cancer by 20% and recurrence by 40%.
+It increases your lung capacity, which is essential for your breathing.
+It also boosts your mental health and is an excellent way to stay fit.
+Running for more than 50 minutes a week can even reduce the risk of developing some cancers.

-In addition to improving cardiovascular health, running for health can also boost your immune system.
+In addition to improving cardiovascular health, running for health can boost your immune system.
 In the past, researchers have found that the benefits of running for general health were similar no matter how much runners increased their speeds.
-A study conducted at the American College of Sports Medicine found that moderate running could reduce the risk of certain illnesses.
-Moreover, it may improve a person’s immune system, which is important for preventing dementia.
+However, a study conducted at the American College of Sports Medicine found that moderate running could reduce the risk of certain illnesses.
+Moreover, it may improve a person’s immune system, essential for preventing dementia.
 It can also improve their mood and reduce anxiety.

 The American College of Sports Medicine recently held a conference in Boston on the same day as Global Running Day.
-One of the symposiums at the conference was entitled, “Run for Health – Is Running Good For Your Heart?
+One of the symposiums at the conference was entitled “Run for Health – Is Running Good For Your Heart?
 Despite its many benefits, running has some drawbacks.
 While it has many benefits, it can also cause you to have dodgy toenails or have a bad Downward Dog form.
-While running is great for your overall health, it can also result in an injury if you continue to run too much for too long.
+In addition, while running is excellent for your overall health, it can also result in an injury if you continue to run too much for too long.

-A recent study conducted by the American College of Sports Medicine found that running for health has some distinct benefits.
+A recent American College of Sports Medicine study found that running for health has some distinct benefits.
 The benefits of running are numerous.
-It improves mood and lowers the risk of long-term illnesses, such as heart disease, diabetes, and stroke.
-In addition to its obvious physical benefits, it can also relieve anxiety and insomnia.
+For example, it improves mood and lowers the risk of long-term illnesses like heart disease, diabetes, and stroke.
+In addition to its obvious physical benefits, it can relieve anxiety and insomnia.
 Similarly, it can alleviate many other health conditions.
-Among them, it lowers the risk of heart diseases and lowering cholesterol.
+Among them, it lowers the risk of heart disease and lowers cholesterol.